Controlling the false discovery rate via knockoffs: Discussion

 \section{Discussion}

-In this paper, we have proposed two variable selection procedures, knockoff and knockoff+, that control FDR in the linear regression setting and offer high power to discover true signals.
+In this paper, we have proposed two variable selection procedures, knockoff and knockoff$+$, that control FDR in the linear regression setting and offer high power to discover true signals.
 We give theoretical results showing that these methods maintain FDR control under arbitrary feature correlations, even when variable selection methods such as the Lasso may select null variables far earlier than some of the weaker signals.
-The empirical performance of knockoff and knockoff+ demonstrates effective FDR control and excellent power in comparison to other methods such as the Benjamini-Hochberg procedure (BHq) or permutation-based methods.
+The empirical performance of knockoff and knockoff$+$ demonstrates effective FDR control and excellent power in comparison to other methods such as the Benjamini--Hochberg procedure (BHq) or permutation-based methods.

-A key ingredient in the knockoff and knockoff+ methods is the ``one-bit $p$-values'' obtained by comparing feature $\X_j$ with its knockoff feature $\Xproxy_j$, and recording which of the two was first to enter the Lasso path.
-This extreme discretization may be part of the reason that the methods are conservative under low signal amplitude, and could potentially be addressed by creating multiple knockoffs $\Xproxy_j^{(1)}$, \dots, $\Xproxy_j^{(m)}$ for each feature $\X_j$.
-The resulting $p$-value would then rank $\X_j$ with respect to all of its knockoffs---if $\X_j$ enters the Lasso path after $i$ of its knockoffs, then it has a rank of $i+1$ out of $m+1$, and therefore a $p$-value of $\frac{i+1}{m+1}$.
+A key ingredient in the knockoff and knockoff$+$ methods is the ``one-bit $p$-values'' obtained by comparing feature $\X_j$ with its knockoff feature $\Xproxy_j$, and recording which of the two was first to enter the Lasso path.
+This extreme discretization may be part of the reason that the methods are conservative under low signal amplitude, and could potentially be addressed by creating multiple knockoffs $\Xproxy_j^{(1)}$, \ldots, $\Xproxy_j^{(m)}$ for each feature $\X_j$.
 We will investigate the potential benefits of a multiple-knockoff approach in future work.

+In the theoretical portions of this paper, we have entirely focused on controlling a Type-I error, namely, the FDR; this paper did not study the false negative rate (FNR), defined as the expected fraction of nondetected hypotheses among the true nonnulls.
+This is a question of statistical power, which we have demonstrated empirically, and we leave a theoretical analysis to future work.